meganemichel/nf-tower-docs/hugo/content/docs/compute-environments/aws-batch.md

 ## Launch for AWS Batch

 <!-- Add explanation for what is Launch and disclaimer -->
-Follow this guide if your AWS environment is already setup and you have been allocated AWS queues for you jobs.
+This section is for users with a pre-configured AWS environment.
+You will need a Batch queue, Batch compute environment, an IAM user and an S3 bucket already set up.

-To enable Tower in your existing deployment you need granting at least the following IAM permission:
+To enable Tower within your existing AWS configuration, you need to have an IAM user with the following IAM permissions:

 - `AmazonS3ReadOnlyAccess`
 - `AmazonEC2ContainerRegistryReadOnly`
 - `CloudWatchLogsReadOnlyAccess`
 - The following [custom policy](launch-policy.json) to grant the ability to submit and control Batch jobs.
-- Grant write access to any S3 bucket used a pipeline work directory using the following [policy template](s3-bucket-write.json).
+- Write access to any S3 bucket used pipeline work directories with the following [policy template](s3-bucket-write.json).
+See [below for details](#Access to S3 Buckets)

-Now that **Tower Launch** has been set up we can add a new **AWS Batch Launch** environment in the [Nextflow Tower UI](#create-a-new-aws-batch-launch-compute-environment)
+Now that **Tower Launch** has been set up we can add a new **AWS Batch** environment in the [Tower UI](#launch-compute-environment)

 ## Launch Compute Environment
 To create a new compute environment for AWS, follow these steps:

 {{% pretty_screenshot img="/uploads/2020/09/aws_new_env.png" %}}

-In the navigation bar on the upper right, choose your account name then choose "Compute environments".
-Click on the **New Environment** button.
+In the navigation bar on the upper right, choose your account name then choose "Compute environments" and select on **New Environment**.

 {{% pretty_screenshot img="/uploads/2020/09/aws_new_launch_env.png" %}}